Fundamentals Of Listening

 requires suspension of our analytical process, our tendency to be

-judgmental, and the tendency to simply goof off into our own world.
+judgmental, and the tendency to simply goof off into our own private world.

-The inability to concentrate on what another says, is possibly the greatest barrier to Improving listening skills.
+The inability to focus on what another is saying, is perhaps the greatest barrier to Improving listening skills.
 Threatening the establishing of mutual understanding and trust.
 Otherwise known as that wonderful, yet often elusive relationship builder – Rapport.

 - Listening requires one’s full attention - Improving listening skills begin with taking a genuine interest in what the speaker is saying.
-There is no doubt that doing so can be both stressful and demanding.
+There can be no doubt that doing so can be both stressful and demanding.

 It helps to recall that we are developing a habit, and that habits